-We spouses like to bicker about what our husbands' leadership must think about military ball rules and the attire of spouses, girlfriends, partners and Milsos at the ball.
-This time we decided to ask.
+Military spouses like to bicker about what the leadership must think about military ball rules and the attire of spouses, girlfriends and partners at the ball.
+So, we decided to ask.
 Here, straight from the source, is one Army First Sgt.'s (E-8) instructions for spouses at the ball -- presented as only a First Sgt. could.

 As an Army first sergeant, there isn’t a day that goes by where I don’t see issues that can be avoided if soldiers and their spouses would just talk about military life, its expectations and find their own middle ground.

-However, I know it’s hard to tell your spouse how the military expects him or her to act.
+However, I know it’s hard to tell your spouse how the military expects them to act.
 It’s even harder when it comes to military balls.
-How do you tell your spouse that their behavior and attitude isn’t “appropriate” at the company party?
+How do you tell your spouse their behavior and attitude isn’t “appropriate” at the company party?

 In my 27-years as an Infantryman, I’ve seen a lot and I always tell it like it is.
 Of all the things that have happened at balls (and of those listed below only one didn’t), there are a few categories that always makes the list of military ball rules and military ball etiquette.